 Pros

-- Enhances sound quality in specific spaces like studios.
+- Enhances sound quality within a room.

-- Durable and long-lasting solutions.
+- Durable and long-lasting solution.

 Cons